How to Write Website Copy for Your Small Business

 Before you write your website copy, you should consider which pages need copy.
 If you’re building a website from scratch, you may need to write copy for:

 You may only need to write copy for one or a few of those pages if you’re updating your website.
 Either way, you should figure out which pages need copy so that you can create a plan and write them.

 Different businesses also need different pages.
 If your business focuses on a mobile app, for example, you won’t need to write a services page.
 However, you may want to write a product page for your app.

 Consider Your Goals

 Next, you should consider the goals you have for each page on your website.
 Some pages have clear goals already, such as an about page.
 Your about page should tell customers about you and your business or offer.

 Meanwhile, you want your contact page copy to get people to send you a message.
 When writing copy for an app or another product, the goal is usually to get more downloads or sales.

-A home page may have different goals, such as to direct visitors to your app page or to get them to contact you.
+A home page may have different goals, such as directing visitors to your app page or getting them to contact you.
 Consider where you want people to go so that you can choose the best goal for your home page.

 If you have a goal for each page, you will be able to direct your writing more strategically.
 Then, you can make sure your web copy helps you reach those goals so that you can grow your business.